matihost/monorepo/terraform/aws/aws-iam/README.md

 ** _lambda-basic_ - role to be applied to Lambda, allowing accessing VPC resources Users management is not part of this setup.

+** _ami-builder_ - role used to create AMI by Packer.
+LimitedAdmin group is able to assume this role.

 ## Prerequisites